niceume/statsailr/README.md

 # StatSailr

 StatSailr provides a platform for users to focus on statistics.
 The backend statistics engine is [R](https://www.r-project.org/), so the results are reliable.
-The SataSailr script consists of three major blocks, TOPLEVEL, DATA, and PROC.
+The StatSailr script consists of three major blocks, TOPLEVEL, DATA, and PROC.
 Each block has its way of writing instructions, which works as an intuitive interface for R.

 ## Overview

-StatSailr is a Ruby program that enables users to manipulate data and to apply statistical procedures in an intuiitive way.
+StatSailr is a Ruby program that enables users to manipulate data and to apply statistical procedures in an intuitive way.
 StatSailr converts StatSailr script into R's internal representation, and executes it.
 The SataSailr script consists of three major blocks, TOPLEVEL, DATA, and PROC.
 TOPLEVEL loads and saves datasets.
-DATA blocks utilize DataSailr package as its backend, which enables wrting data manipulation insturctions in a rowwise way.
+DATA blocks utilize DataSailr package as its backend, which enables wrting data manipulation instructions in a rowwise way.
 PROC blocks have a series of PROC instructions, which are converted to R functions and are executed sequentially.

 ### Quick Introduction

 The following is an example of StatSailr script.
-It consists of TOPLEVEL instruction, DATA block and PROC blocks.
+It consists of TOPLEVEL, DATA and PROC blocks.

 ```
 READ builtin="mtcars"